-A Bible course credit is required for each year a student attends CAK.
-It is an integral part of the Christian education.
+A Bible course credit is required for each school year (total of 4 credits).
+It is an integral part of Christian education at CAK.
 In every Bible course, students are expected to use an ESV Bible as part of the curriculum.

 Bible I - Old Testament (1 Credit) - Freshman Requirement

 This class for 9th grade provides an overview of the story arc of the Bible.